Asduveneck/GetYoked/README.md

 ### User Profile

-  On the user's profile page, there are 3 tabs a user can navigate be
+  On the user's profile page, the User can view their achievements, personal information, and workout history.

 #### User Workout History

 <img src="https://github.com/Asduveneck/GetYoked/blob/master/frontend/public/workouthistory.gif" width="95%" align="center" >

 ### Other Features

 #### Custom Error Handling

 New users are required to provide several pieces of information in order to create a GetYoked account.
 To ensure valid inputs, (e.g., passwords over 6 characters), validations targeting each each specific input field were put into place.
 For instance: